Home » Plant Operations » Facility Overview

 The origin of Rockaway Valley Regional Sewerage Authority (RVRSA) and wastewater treatment in this area dates back over a century.
 In approximately 1900, the city of Jersey City acquired the Rockaway River water supply system, including the Boonton Reservoir, from private development interests.
 It wasn’t until pollution problems began to arise within the Rockaway River water supply system that Jersey City constructed a sewage treatment plant and interceptor sewer (in the early 1920’s).

 Residential and industrial development in the Rockaway River watershed exploded during the 1940’s and 1950’s, and by the mid-1960’s, the Jersey City treatment plant could not treat the wastes properly – allowing the pollution of the Rockaway River due to untreated sewage.
 In 1968 the Superior Court of New Jersey ordered Jersey City to construct a new facility due to the contamination and pollution of the Rockaway River.
-Due to this lawsuit brought against Jersey City, Rockaway Valley Regional Sewerage Authority was formed, in 1972.
+Due to this lawsuit brought against Jersey City, the Rockaway Valley Regional Sewerage Authority was formed, in 1972.
 Rockaway Valley Regional Sewerage Authority services nine (9) towns (Town of Boonton, Township of Boonton, Township of Denville, Borough of Rockaway, Township of Rockaway, Town of Dover, Township of Randolph, Victory Gardens and Borough of Wharton), one customer (Mine Hill) and one federal facility (Picatinny Arsenal).

 Rockaway Valley Regional Sewerage Authority’s next major change was in the late 1970’s/early 1980’s.
 At this time, RVRSA received federal grant money to upgrade the facility to a 12 million gallon a day (MGD) plant, at an initial cost of $32 million.
 The new 12 MGD plant went on-line in September 1985 and today is the current operating facility.